B-Rich/rst2ipynb/README.rst

 This base code was originally part of the nbconvert project before it was merged into the IPython repository proper sometime during the summer of 2013.
-At the time I was working on improving the ``rst2ipynb.py`` script in order to auto-translate teaching material from http://scipy-lectures.github.io/ in order to give a numpy tutorial at Scipy2013: http://conference.scipy.org/scipy2013/tutorial_detail.php?id=100 and https://github.com/esc/scipy2013-tutorial-numpy-ipython.
+At the time I was working on improving the ``rst2ipynb.py`` script so that I could auto-translate teaching material from http://scipy-lectures.github.io/ in order to give a numpy tutorial at Scipy2013: http://conference.scipy.org/scipy2013/tutorial_detail.php?id=100 and https://github.com/esc/scipy2013-tutorial-numpy-ipython.
 It didn't work perfectly, and I had to tweak and post-process the material, but I did get the bulk translated successfully.
+In essence, I think there is alot of good teaching material and tutorials out there but they are written in sphinx.
+It would be nice to present these in the IPython notebook to facilitate experimentation and interactivity.

 In Summer 2014 I wasn't able to find a suitable alternative and thus decided to work some git-magic to extract the history from the nbconvert repository and augment it with the improvements from my github fork to provided a basis for further development.
 Importantly, all the original commits and their metadata and thus all attributions were retained.

 Why would I want this?
 ----------------------